structurizr/structurizr.github.io/dsl/06-archetypes.md

 ## Relationship archetypes

-Relationship archetypes are also supported:
+Relationship archetypes are also supported, with defaults defined for:

+- Description
+- Technology
+- Properties
+- Perspectives
+- Tags

 ```
 workspace {